 The main contributors to the fall were:

-- Metalliferous ores and metal scrap (-0.9%), due to weak Chinese iron ore demand stemming from COVID-19 restrictions and diminished economic growth,
+- Metalliferous ores and metal scrap (-6.2%), due to a decrease in iron ore demand from China, as growth in their manufacturing and construction slowed, and

 The main offsetting contributors were:

-Through the year, the Export Price Index rose 20.5%.
+Through the year, the Export Price Index fell 11.2%.
 The main contributors were: